ibm-cloud-docs/discovery/data-crawler.md

 {:swift: .ph data-hd-programlang='swift'}
 {:go: .ph data-hd-programlang='go'}

-# Adding content with Data Crawler
+# Adding content with the Data Crawler
 {: #adding-content-with-data-crawler}

+The Data Crawler is no longer supported or available for download beginning [17 April 2019](/docs/services/discovery?topic=discovery-release-notes#17apr19).
+This content is provided for existing installations only.
+See [Connecting to Data Sources](/docs/services/discovery?topic=discovery-sources#sources) for other available connectivity options.
+{:important}

 The data crawler lets you automate the upload of content to the {{site.data.keyword.discoveryshort}} Service.
 {: shortdesc}

-The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector.
-See [Connecting to data sources](/docs/services/discovery?topic=discovery-sources#sources) for details.
-Assistance is no longer provided for the Data Crawler if you are using it with a data source supported by the {{site.data.keyword.discoveryshort}} connectors.
-{: important}

 ## Crawling data with the Data Crawler
 {: #dc-crawling}

 The Data Crawler is a command line tool that will help you take your documents from the repositories where they reside (for example: file shares, databases) and push them to the cloud, to be used by {{site.data.keyword.discoveryshort}}.

 The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector for Box, SharePoint, Salesforce, IBM Cloud Object Storage, or web crawl.
-See [Connecting to data sources](/docs/services/discovery?topic=discovery-sources#sources) for details.
-Assistance is no longer provided for the Data Crawler if you are using it with a data source supported by the {{site.data.keyword.discoveryshort}} connectors.
+For more information, see [Connecting to data sources](/docs/services/discovery?topic=discovery-sources#sources).
 {: important}

 ## When to use the Data Crawler